drovani/drovani.github.io/_posts/2016/2016-09-16-User-Can-Create-New-Patron.md

 ### ICommandQueue Interface

-The most basic, simple interface with the bare minimum for what a Queue would need to implement.
+The most basic, simple interface with the bare minimum for what a message queue would need to implement.

 {% highlight c# linenos=table %}
 using Vigil.Domain;